truenas/middleware/docs/userguide/index.rst

 +--------------------------------------------------------+----------------+----------------------------------------------------------------------------------------------------------------------+

-**NOTE:** versions of FreeNAS® prior to 8.3.1 required a reboot in order to apply changes to the HDD Standby, Advanced Power Management, and Acoustic Level settings.
+.. note:: versions of FreeNAS® prior to 8.3.1 required a reboot in order to apply changes to the HDD Standby, Advanced Power Management, and Acoustic Level settings.
 As of 8.3.1, changes to these settings are applied immediately.

 A ZFS dataset only has six icons as the "Scrub Volume", "Volume Status", and "Upgrade" buttons only apply to volumes.
 In a dataset, the "Detach Volume" button is replaced with the "Destroy Dataset" button.
 If you click the Destroy Dataset button, the browser will turn red to indicate that this is a destructive